 |Quantum Flow:||Will explore performance improvements not covered by the other Quantum components, such as UI optimizations.|

 Mozilla notes that by moving the compositor into its own process, Firefox should be more stable.
 As it stands now, the code that interacts with graphics chips is part of the Gecko engine, so when there is an instability issue with the chip’s drivers, Firefox will crash.
-This aspect has been a major source of Firefox crashes for some time and separating the compositor from the engine should help tremendously.
+This aspect has been a major source of

 “Quantum is an ambitious project, but users won’t have to wait long to start seeing improvements roll out,” he added.
 “We’re going to ship major improvements next year, and we’ll iterate from there.
 A first version of our new engine will ship on Android, Windows, Mac, and Linux.
 Someday we hope to offer this new engine for iOS, too.”